-Broadly I’m interested in how intelligence evolves.
-I run aviary experiments with wild and hand-raised birds to understand the types of cognitive mechanisms that underpin these birds’ behaviour.
+My research investigated how intelligence evolves.
+I ran aviary experiments with wild and hand-raised birds to understand the cognitive mechanisms that underpin these birds’ behaviour.
 I conducted my PhD at the University of Auckland with Prof Russell Gray and Dr Alex Taylor.
 Here, I studied the cognitive abilities of New Caledonian crows, a species of corvid that manufactures tools in the wild.

 Links and Selected Media: